nimh-sfim/lab-docs/profiles/README.md

 # Profiles
-Profiles are files, often beginning with a `.` in Unix in order to hide them, which contain information for your terminal and terminal-based programs to access every time they run.
-Anything ending in `.sh` is a shell script which you can run to help configure your command-line environment.
+Profiles are files, often beginning with a `.` in which contain information for your terminal and terminal-based programs to access every time they run.
+This files are normally hidden when you type `ls`. `ls -a` will show files beginning with a `.` Anything ending in `.sh` is a shell script which you can run to help configure your command-line environment.
 This directory contains a few helpful files